edfloreshz/blog.edfloreshz.dev/blog/content/articles/linux/system76/rust-based-de.md

 I will run every new piece of software System76 is working on and see how it works inside the compositor in the future.

 Expect a follow up post soon.

+# More details

+[Carl Ritchell](https://twitter.com/carlrichell), System76 CEO, has unveiled a possible release date for COSMIC, an alpha build it's currently scheduled for this summer, with the release build coming out in 2023.

+{{< tweet user="carlrichell" id="1482001617784213508" >}}

+As well as some details regarding the desktop environment itself.

+{{< tweet user="carlrichell" id="1482010029687406592" >}}

+When asked weather blur and transparency were going to be supported by the desktop, he replied the following:

+{{< tweet user="carlrichell" id="1482021993176186883" >}}

+Finally, for those worried about Pop's GNOME extensions, Carl tells us that they have maintainance and bug fixes planned for the next 5 years after the release of Pop!_OS 22.04

+{{< tweet user="carlrichell" id="1482013328922734594" >}}

 # Conclusion